 Now we know which are the 100 best animated movies of all time.
 But which are the best Disney movies and which are the best Pixar or Studio Ghibli films?
 Which are best for kids and families and which are strictly arty, political or edgy?

-We’ve applied 26 handy labels to the 100 great animations in our list.
-Here you’ll find all the best Pixar movies.
+We’ve applied 26 handy labels to the 100 great animated movies in our list.
+Here you’ll find the best Pixar movies.

 But how many have you seen?
 Take our poll to find out.

 Cowboy or spaceman—which is Andy’s favorite plaything?
 And how do these secretly alive toys feel about that?

 Best quote: “To infinity…and beyond!”

 Defining moment: The elaborate escape from evil Sid’s room, a breathtaking action sequence that put Hollywood’s A-list to shame.